If you want your business to succeed in 2022 and beyond, you need to shape your marketing plans around these two key truths:

 AdAge reported that in an A/B test of editing styles, faster video led to better view through rates.
 In this context, faster means shorter shots, more transitions, and shorter dialog.
 The slow version achieved a 29% view-through rate on mobile while the fast version got 35%.
 Compare these results to desktop viewings where the slow version had a 31% view-through rate while the fast version achieved 33%.

 The length of your video matters too.
 The general guideline is 60-90 seconds, but as long as you stay under 2 minutes, you’re within the optimal video length.
 Keep your video short by staying tightly focused on a single idea.
 A video that can’t be cut down to less than 2 minutes is probably too complex to engage mobile viewers.

-More importantly, debating which format is “best” is beside the point.
+Besides, debating which format is “best” won’t get you very far.
 The real question is, which format is best for which platform?
 So if your video is playing to your social media audience, make it vertical.
-If it’s going to be shared primarily on YouTube and your website, horizontal is still the best choice.
+If it’s going to be shared primarily on YouTube and your website, horizontal is still a good choice.
 Use the aspect ratio recommended by the social media platform to make video work for mobile.

 The Bare Essentials Of Mobile Video

-And don’t forget to include a compelling CTA like this one: Contact the IdeaRocket team to start making videos that work for mobile and anywhere else where your audience is watching.
+And don’t forget to include a compelling CTA like this one: Contact the IdeaRocket teamto start making videos that work for mobile and anywhere else your audience is watching.